e2crawfo/hrr-scaling/README.md

 -i : Specifies that the id vectors of the cleanup be identical to the semantic pointers, rather than randomly chosen vectors as is the default.
 Typically, this makes cleanup noisier since the average similarity of two semantic pointers is much higher than that of two randomly chosen vectors.

--u : Requires that all semantic pointers be defined in terms of unitary vectors, as defined in (Plate 2003).
+-u : Specifies that all randomly generated vectors used in the vectorial encoding of Wordnet be *unitary vectors*, as defined in (Plate 2003).
 This directly addresses the problem with requiring the id vectors be used as semantic pointers, as it reduces the average similarity of the semantic pointers.
 So specifying ``-i -u`` will typically build a model that is more successful than one built with ``-u`` alone.
 These phenomena are investigated in our forthcoming paper.

 References
 =========